RiaanPretoriusSA/PFLogSumm-HTML-GUI/README.md

 # PFLogSumm-HTML-GUI
 Bash shell script to Generate POSTFIX statistics HTML report using pflogsumm as the backend

-The script processes the pflogsumm output to a easy to view HTML report
+The script processes the pflogsumm output to an easy to view HTML report

 ## Screenshots of the web interface